- Genes, mutations, and cancer risk

 - To learn more

-What if genetic testing shows an increased risk of getting cancer?
+What if genetic testing shows an increased cancer risk?

 Chemoprevention is the use of medicines to prevent cells from developing into certain types of cancer.
-Several medicines are being studied and used to help prevent cancer in patients at high risk for certain cancers.
-For example, tamoxifen and raloxifene are used to reduce breast cancer risk.
-Each person’s risk and medical situation must be carefully considered so that any harmful effects of the drugs do not outweigh the benefits.
+Several medicines are being studied and used to help lower the risk of certain cancers in people known to be at high risk.
+For example, the drugs tamoxifen and raloxifene can be used to reduce breast cancer risk.
+Each person’s risk and medical situation must be considered carefully so that any harmful effects of the drugs do not outweigh the benefits.
 As we learn more about genetic diseases, we should find out more about using medicines to prevent cancer.

 Prophylactic (preventive) surgery